Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

-Another way to reduce capacity loss is for the system, when computing agent concurrency levels, to consider suspected Sab customers as fractional customers (as opposed to full ones) until they write something.
-For example, as long as a customer writes nothing she will be considered a suspected Sab customer and be assigned a value of 0.5, but as soon as she writes something she will be assigned a value of 1.
-Therefore, an agent that has 2 suspected Sab customers and 2 in-service ones is equivalent to an agent that handles 3 customers.
-This will reduce the amount of blocking that Sab customers impose on the other customers in the queue.
+The second way we propose to reduce capacity loss is to change the concurrency algorithm by considering suspected Sab customers as fractional customers (as opposed to full ones) until they write something.
+For example, as long as a customer writes nothing, they will be considered a suspected Sab customer and be assigned a value of 0.5, but as soon as they write something they will be assigned a value of 1.
+Therefore, an agent that has two suspected Sab customers and two responsive ones will be considered to be equivalent to an agent that handles three responsive customers.
+This will reduce the amount of blocking that Sab customers impose on the other customers in the queue (instead of reducing the time of customer assignment to the agent).

 A final possible solution is to handle queue priorities according to existing information on suspected Sab customers.
-For example, the bot can send a suspected Sab customer to the end of the queue.
-Therefore, when the Sab customer's turn for service arrives, the agent will have reached his idle period, which means that the effect of the Sab customer on system performance would be diminished.
-We think that this solution is appropriate mostly for customers who enter the queue when the contact center is closed (e.g., at night) and who would be loading the agent's capacity at the beginning of the workday without actually being there, thereby delaying the new arrivals significantly.
+For example, the system can send a suspected Sab customer to the end of the queue.
+Therefore, when the suspected Sab customer's turn for service arrives, the agent will have reached their idle period, which means that the effect of the Sab customer on system performance would be diminished.
+We think that this solution is appropriate mostly for customers who enter the queue when the contact center is closed (e.g., at night) and who would be loading the agent's capacity at the beginning of the workday without actually being there, thereby delaying new arrivals significantly.
 In such a scenario, the ``cost" imposed by this unfair policy of requiring suspected Sab customers to wait for one extra busy period may be worth it.